 - You are not preheating your cup

-- Your cup is not suitable for maintaining drinks warmer
+- Your cup is not suitable for keeping hot drinks warm

 Solutions for a Latte that is too Cold

 For most people, 140°F and below is too cold for coffee.
 Although steaming milk at 140°F creates more sweetness, the milk leads to a not very hot latte.
 Use a thermometer and experiment with higher steaming temperatures up to 165°F.

 A mismatch between pulling espresso and steaming milk creates a situation where one of them sits as you prepare the other.
 When using an espresso machine that has a double-boiler, start the espresso and simultaneously steam the milk.

 For single-boiler coffee makers, preheating the cup and steaming the milk immediately after the espresso is done ensures that the espresso is still very hot by the time you are done steaming.

 Running a water-only brew cycle complete with a portafilter and a mug in place preheats your espresso equipment hence the espresso drops at the right temperature and the hot mug maintains the temperature for a longer period.